Paula Niukula

-Reverend Paula Nayala Niukula (1937 — 1996) was a minister of the Methodist Church of Fiji and Rotuma in Bemana, Ruwailevu, Nadroga, Fiji.
+Reverend Paula Nayala Niukula (1937—1996) was a minister of the Methodist Church of Fiji and Rotuma in Bemana, Ruwailevu, Nadroga, Fiji.

 Early life

-Reverend Paula Niukula was born in April, 1937 in Dobuilevu, Ra where his father, the late Ratu Epeli Niukula, was stationed as an Agricultural officer.
+Reverend Paula Niukula was born on 8th April, 1937 in Dobuilevu, Ra where his father, the late Ratu Epeli Niukula, was stationed as an Agricultural officer.

 Niukula attended Lelean Memorial School in Davuilevu and went on to Davuilevu Theological College.
 Niukula taught at Nasoso, Macuata and later completed a Bachelor of Divinity degree in India in 1966.

 In 1967, Niukula married schoolteacher Sainimere Waqatairewa Nasau, who is also a daughter of a Methodist minister, the late Reverend Sakaraia Nasau of Muanaicake, Vutia, Rewa.